-- To determine the nature of the error, the handler must read each of the error-reporting register banks.
+• To determine the nature of the error, the handler must read each of the error-reporting register banks.
 The count field in the IA32_MCG_CAP register gives number of register banks.
-The first register of register bank 0 is at address 400H. - The VAL (valid) flag in each IA32_MCi_STATUS register indicates whether the error information in the register is valid.
+The first register of register bank 0 is at address 400H.

+- The VAL (valid) flag in each IA32_MCi_STATUS register indicates whether the error information in the register is valid.
 If this flag is clear, the registers in that bank do not contain valid error information and do not need to be checked. - To write a portable exception handler, only the MCA error code field in the IA32_MCi_STATUS register should be checked.
-See Section 14.6., "Interpreting the MCA Error Codes", for information that can be used to write an algorithm to interpret this field.

-- The RIPV, PCC, and OVER flags in each IA32_MCi_STATUS register indicate whether recovery from the error is possible.
+See Section 14.6., "Interpreting the MCA Error Codes", for information that can be used to write an algorithm to interpret this field. - The RIPV, PCC, and OVER flags in each IA32_MCi_STATUS register indicate whether recovery from the error is possible.
 If either of these fields is set, recovery is not possible.
 The OVER field indicates that two or more machine-check error occurred.
 When recovery is not possible, the handler typically records the error information and signals an abort to the operating system. - Corrected errors will have been corrected automatically by the processor.
 The UC flag in each IA32_MCi_STATUS register indicates whether the processor automatically corrected the error. - The RIPV flag in the IA32_MCG_STATUS register indicates whether the program can be restarted at the instruction pointed to by the instruction pointer pushed on the stack when the exception was generated.
 If this flag is clear, the processor may still be able to be restarted (for debugging purposes), but not without loss of program continuity. - For unrecoverable errors, the EIPV flag in the IA32_MCG_STATUS register indicates whether the instruction pointed to by the instruction pointer pushed on the stack when the exception was generated is related to the error.
 If this flag is clear, the pushed instruction may not be related to the error. - The MCIP flag in the IA32_MCG_STATUS register indicates whether a machine-check exception was generated.
 Before returning from the machine-check exception handler, software should clear this flag so that it can be used reliably by an error logging utility.
 The MCIP flag also detects recursion.
 The machine-check architecture does not support recursion.
 When the processor detects machine-check recursion, it enters the shutdown state.

-For the processor's machine-check mechanism to be fully functioning, it is essential that the system BIOS enable BINIT# driver and BINIT# observation.
-This state allows the processor to use BINIT# to clear internal and external blocking states and to correctly report a wider range of machinecheck exceptions.
-For example, if when executing a locked CMPXCHG8B instruction on a Pentium III a machine-check exception is seen on the initial data read, but the comparison operation fails, the processor unlocks the bus after completion of the locked sequence by asserting a BINIT# signal.
-Without BINIT# drive enabled (in a single-processor environment) or BINIT# drive and BINIT# observation enabled (in an MP environment), the machine check error is logged, but the machine-check exception is not taken.
-BINIT# driver is enabled in the MSR_EBC_SOFT_POWERON MSR in the Pentium 4 and Intel Xeon processors (EBL_CR_POWERON MSR in the P6 family processors).
-BINIT# observation is enabled in the MSR EBC HARD POWERON MSR in the Pentium 4 and Intel Xeon processors (EBL_CR_POWERON MSR in the P6 family processors).
+For complete operation of the processors machine check capabilities it is essential that the system BIOS enable BINIT# drive and BINIT# observation.
+This allows the processor to use BINIT# to clear internal and potentially external blocking states and correctly report a wider range of machine check exceptions.
+For Example, on a Intel(R) Pentium (R) III processor that is executing a locked CMPXCHG8B instruction and a machine check exception is seen on the initial data read, but the comparison operation fails, the processor unlocks the bus after completion of the locked sequence by asserting a BINIT# signal.
+Without BINIT# drive (UP environment) or BINIT# drive and observation (MP environment) enabled, the machine check error is logged, but the machine check exception is not taken (if MCE's are enabled).